 In 2019, we were able to donate USD $10,000 to the Foundation for African Medicine and Education (FAME), which provides state-of-the-art medical care to thousands of people in an underserved and under-resourced area of rural Tanzania.
 In 2019, they were able to open a new 24-bed Maternity Center to expand their child and maternal health services.
 You can read more about the charity and why we chose to support FAME here.

-This year, we have chosen to support and become a sponsor of the World Land Trust (WLT), an international land conservation organization.
+In 2020 through 2022, we have chosen to support and become a sponsor of the World Land Trust (WLT), an international land conservation organization.
 We are working to support the WLT in a few ways this year:

 - Starting in 2020, we have also committed 10% of all sales of Laurence’s Travel Photography Course to the World Land Trust.
 The money will be used to help save threatened habitat through WLT’s Buy an Acre program.